abstrack5/README-Generator/GeneratedREADME.md

   * [Testing](#testing)

   ## Description
-  A README Gen that will help you make a professional README
+  An command line app that helps produce a proffesional readme for my future projects/apps.

   ## Installation
-  use npm to insstall inquirer
+  in terminal type 'npm install' to install needed packagess

   ## Usage
-  opening terminal and typing node index and answering the questions
+  start app by using node index and answer questions as prompted

   ## License
-  MIT

   ## Contribution
+  add or revamp questions to enhance professionalism, add some functions to enhance looks

   ## Testing